 I’ll include a mature tag for all of the remaining 11 short stories.
 Even if it doesn’t contain trivial violence like Castlevania.
 That way you won’t be expecting a polite plot with cute zombies (maybe like future website mascot Terbie Betzom?) when suddenly something terrible or soul crushing happens.
 The compromise is minor deception because not every short story will be gory.
 Better to be safe than sorry.

 I’ve estimated 12 short stories based on current popularity.
-Though Keyboard Kommander is popular on itch.io, and was greenlit on Steam, it’s not huge yet.
-We’ll see how popular the game gets between implementing this story mode and gameplay updates by lead developer William and the team.
-If things really take off, of course I’ll write more, otherwise if nothing else, then this will have been a good display of short story and project management writing.
+Though Blah Blah is popular, it’s not huge yet.
+We’ll see how popular the game gets after implementing this story mode.
+[2019 Edit: Irony is sometimes a gift.
+Other times, it’s not really, since it’s weird finding old references.]
+If things really take off, of course, I’ll write more, otherwise if nothing else, then this will have been a good display of short story and project management writing.

 The story arc of Kiki, Karla, and Khoutas will set the tone for the story mode.
 The remaining short stories will include characters, like technology neophyte Klark and perhaps self-aware character Killiam, to establish interesting contrasts in philosophy with the antagonist.
 All of these characters will appear in a larger branching story.
 Perhaps more?
 I’ll defer the specific character designs to the artists and the programmers for now then will write with our final choices.